joseasoler/tradergen/README.md

 * [Vanilla Furniture Expanded - Security](https://steamcommunity.com/workshop/filedetails/?id=1845154007)
   * Ordnance orbital traders sometimes have artillery in stock.
 * [Vanilla Weapons Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=1814383360)
-  * Tools will not be generated in place of regular weapons.
+  * Tools will not be generated in place of regular weapons, but orbital traders may have tools relevant to their specializations in stock.
   * Orbital traders specialized on hunting supplies will frequently have compound bows in stock.
 * [Vanilla Weapons Expanded - Grenades](https://steamcommunity.com/sharedfiles/filedetails/?id=2194472657)
   * Ordnance orbital traders will have some grenades in stock.